Services for People with Disabilities

 California's Library Services for People with Print Disabilities, in association with the Library of Congress, provides free Braille and audio books, magazines and playback equipment to all eligible Californians unable to read standard print.
 Follow the link to find your local Braille and talking book library and sign up for free library service. http://pd.library.ca.gov

-TDD access for hearing impaired individuals to the Los Angeles Public Library can be obtained by dialing 213-228-7096 or 877-488-HEAR (4327).
+For individuals who are deaf, hard of hearing, or have a speech disability, please feel free to use your preferred telecommunications relay service provider.
 Library staff will respond to inquiries about library activities and services and provide quick answers to requests for basic information.

 To obtain information by e-mail use Central Library’s InfoNow e-mail Service Form.
 The InfoNow staff will respond to your question within 48 hours, excluding weekends.• Fax